KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 The state of archetypal coherence, representing the Deep Psyche and Deep Logos in equilibrium.
 This domain corresponds to structured supernal law — not as origin, but as the first coherent emanation.

 > **Doctrinal Note: Distinction Between Aion and DP / DL**
-> Aion is Absolute Potential — unpopulated, still, and without differentiation.
+> Aion is Absolute Potential — unpopulated, still, and without individuation.
 > DP / DL expressions are structured emanations within the Aionic Tree, not the Aionic field itself.
 > Mythic “heaven” aligns with structured emanation (DP / DL), not with Aion as ontological root.